 There’s something so personal and unique about luggage.
 More than holding items for travel,luggage also reflects the owner’s personality and sense of style.
 Nowadays, luggage needs to be as light and compact as possible, packed with features that help owners carry as much stuff with the least amount of effort.

-Several decades ago, however, luggage look and feel very different.
+Several decades ago, however, luggage looks and feels very different.
 Luggage designs reflect the evolution of how people travel.
 When travel was only accessible to the rich, trunks and heavy suitcases are all the rage.
 Butlers and nannies are always at hand to do all the heavy lifting, anyway.

 The vanity case measures 15 x 10 x 7 inches in good condition and a few signs of wear and tear.
 The interior is lined with mauve taffeta.
 There are signs of staining and fading.
 It has two dividers and a small pocket on the lid.
 Inside is a perfectly intact mirror.

-The exterior is very clean with usual signs of wear and tear, but no big issues in terms of aesthetic.
+The exterior is very clean with usual signs of wear and tear, but no big issues in terms of aesthetics.

-The luggage closes via metal clasps, but they keys are already lost.
+The luggage closes via metal clasps, but the keys are already lost.

 An almost similar look and feel as above, this Samsonite Streamline luggage is another great find.
 The rawhide exterior of this train case and suitcase set is kept in exceptionally good condition.
 Minor scuffing and small scratches due to use, but you’d have to take a very close look to notice.
 The best part?
 It has keys!